With only 3 ingredients and 5 minutes to make, this Garlic Butter Sauce can’t be beat. It’s the perfect garlic sauce for pizza and breadsticks!

 What is your favorite part about ordering pizza?
 The obvious answers would be the ease of no cooking and little clean up, and being able to “indulge” in something cheesy and delicious.

 But one of my favorite parts of ordering pizza are the breadsticks and pizza crust.
-More specifically, dipping said breadsticks into garlic butter sauce!
+More specifically, dipping said breadsticks into garlic sauce!

 Inside scoop: Most pizza garlic butter sauces don’t use fresh garlic.